Guy Maddin: Early life (1956–1984)

-The Dead Father and Tales from the Gimli Hospital (1985–88)
+The Dead Father and Tales from the Gimli Hospital (1985–1988)

 Maddin's first short film (as director, writer, producer, and cinematographer) was The Dead Father, a 25-minute black-and-white film about a young man whose father dies but continues to visit his family and disapprove of his son's life.
 Its budget is estimated at CA$5,000.
 Maddin began shooting The Dead Father in 1982 and finished the film in 1985.
-Spurred by the work of Snyder and Paizs, and together with Harvie and Handford, Maddin decided to begin making films and founded a film company called "Extra Large Productions" (they first decided on the name "Jumbo Productions" and went to get a jumbo pizza to celebrate, but changed the name when the pizzeria in Gimli, Manitoba, only served "extra large" pizzas).
+Spurred by the work of Snyder and Paizs, and together with Harvie and Handford, Maddin founded a film company called Extra Large Productions (they first decided on the name "Jumbo Productions" and went to get a jumbo pizza to celebrate, but changed the name when the pizzeria in Gimli, Manitoba, only served "extra large" pizzas).

-Maddin cast John Harvie in the lead role as the son, and University of Manitoba medical professor Dr. Dan P. Snidal as the dead father.
-The Dead Father (1985) was shot in black-and-white on sixteen-millimetre film.
-The style of the film owes much to the work of the Surrealists, with Maddin citing Luis Buñuel and Man Ray as its main influences.
-Critics cite, as an example of Maddin's dream-like tone, the climactic scene of the film, where the son attempts to resolve his relationship with his dead father by uncovering his corpse (hidden to sleep at night in some nearby brush) and attempting to devour his father using a large spoon—since the dead father awakens, the son cannot finish eating him and must instead pack his body away into a trunk in the family's attic.
+Maddin cast John Harvie in the lead role as the son, and University of Manitoba medical professor Dan P. Snidal as the dead father.
+The Dead Father (1985) was shot in black-and-white on 16 mm film.
+The style of the film is inspired by Surrealism, with Maddin citing Luis Buñuel and Man Ray as its main influences.
+John Kozak cites as an example of Maddin's dream-like tone the climactic scene of the film, where the son attempts to resolve his relationship with his dead father by uncovering his corpse (hidden to sleep at night in some nearby brush) and attempting to devour his father using a large spoon—since the dead father awakens, the son cannot finish eating him and must instead pack his body away into a trunk in the family's attic.
 Although Maddin did not feel that the film's Winnipeg premiere had gone well, John Paizs convinced him to submit the film to the Toronto Film Festival and the festival accepted the film.
-At the festival Maddin met Atom Egoyan, Jeremy Podeswa, Norman Jewison, and began to form connections with Canadian filmmakers across the national scene.
+At the festival Maddin met Atom Egoyan, Jeremy Podeswa, and Norman Jewison, and began to form connections with Canadian filmmakers across the national scene.